 Financial institutions would be able to offer other financial products to customers who have a proven repayment history.
 This could substantially reduce the losses associated with loans to new customers that are common in current business models for mobile credit.

 Fintechs or payments providers offering the store credit services could increase their transaction volumes and revenues; obtain valuable payment and repayment data; and spur greater use of digital payments in the retail space.
 For providers trying to drive merchant payments, it could also be the type of value-added service that is needed for digital payments to become a truly compelling alternative to cash.

 As digital payments ramp up in several countries, fintechs, merchant acquirers or other payments players interested in exploring the store credit opportunity have a number of models to consider.
 Notably, these could be implemented one after the other in a solution that grows progressively more sophisticated and compelling for providers, merchants and customers.

 It is important to note that these solutions would need to be subject to the appropriate safeguards around data security and consumer protection, notably regarding informed consent and consumer control over the use of any data collected.
 If such considerations are managed well, this type of model could become one promising avenue for helping low-income people build formal financial records out of the informal behavior they are already engaging in.

 To learn more about how fintechs can drive the digitization of merchant payments via value-added services like store credit, listen to this podcast featuring co-author of this blog post Peter Zetterli (also available on Apple Podcasts, Spotify, and other popular apps), and explore CGAP's collection of practical tools and resources.
-For more early insights from CGAP's fintech landscaping in the Arab world, see this blog post.
+For more early insights from CGAP's fintech landscaping in the Arab world, see this blog post and this slide deck.